 At least one person conducting any interview for a post at the school will have undertaken safer recruitment training.
-At Penketh High School all members of the Senior Leadership Team and the Chair of Governors undertake Safer Recruitment Training annually via the National College.
+At Broomfields Junior School the headteacher, deputy headteacher and the Chair of Governors who conduct interviews for the school, with have undertaken Safer Recruitment Training.
 This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and will be in line with local safeguarding procedures.